Leadtech/boot-rabbit-mq/README.md

 Both the consumer and the producer depend on the same setup provided by the queue template.

 The QueueTemplate contains:
-- The connection  (same configuration must be used for both the producer and the consumer)
+- The connection  (same configuration must be used for both the producer and the consumer).
-- A message serializer
+- A message serializer.
-- RabbitMQ specific options such as the queue name, exchange, passiveness, exclusive connections etcetera
+- RabbitMQ specific options such as the queue name, exchange, passiveness, exclusive connections etcetera.
-- A queue strategy
+- A queue strategy.
-- The event dispatcher
+- The event dispatcher.

 #### What is a queue strategy?

 RabbitMQ is a powerful queuing server and there are numerous ways to use it.
 This library provides two configurations out of the box providing either a fault tolerant solution or a basic but faster setup.
-Configurations may require a specific setup of both the consumer and the producer.
+Configurations may require a specific setup of both the consuming as the producing application(s).

-A problem about many features is that it becomes easier to overlook something.
-The queue strategy provides a single point of configuration so that this logic is not scattered over other components and application.
-If either one of the them changes slightly it could break the intended functionality.
-The strategy is designed to simplify this process and improve the reliability of the setup possibly over different applications.
+A downside of many features is that it becomes easier to make mistakes along the way.
+Even more so when you have to deal with a number of teams.
+By providing the single point of configuration the queue template prevents queuing logic from being scattered across components and/or application(s).
+The strategy should both simplify the implementation of RabbitMQ and improve the reliability of the implementation amongst teams and applications.

 Creating a queue in memory which performs better but will not survive a crash:
 ```